11 Reasons the USA & the World Will End Within the Next 100 Years

 This deserves its own point, but the inflation of our currency surely guarantees that at some point, the US currency will become worth the paper it is printed on, and I am working on a timeline for that at the money.

 But this time, unlike the last two world wars, it seems likely that the USA will be much more involved as it attempts to stabilize itself.
-While the war will probably be larger than WW2, the deaths as a percent of total poulation will probably be less than ever.
+While the war will probably be larger than WW2, the deaths as a percent of the total population will probably be less than ever.
+Update: Actually, some newer math suggests the opposite, that more people will die in WW3 as a percentage of the population than any recent recorded war.

 It is also easy to see that as the world gets safer, death/war/violence will seem more unacceptable and scary, and therefore all wars in the future will increasingly be between machines and computers (cyber-warfare), and not directly involve people, so in a way, really just an economic battle.
 We are already partway there with drones being guided by pilots from an office.